 Indeed, over the course of the Greek crisis, debt dynamics have been repeatedly underestimated.
 We divide the recent history into four stages, with the first stage starting in the fall of 2009 (figure 1).
 At that time, Greece was already in an "Excess Deficit Procedure" for breaching the limits of the Maastricht Treaty, and it had committed to bringing its deficit back to 3 percent of GDP during the coming year.
 In the summer of 2009, the IMF estimated the current deficit at 6.2 percent and warned that debt dynamics would become unsustainable unless policies were radically changed (IMF 2009).
 The debt-to-GDP ratio was expected to rise above 100 percent in 2009 and to increase further, to more than 120 percent, within 2 years.
-The IMF analysis concluded that fiscal consolidation was immediately required to achieve sustainability but that fairly modest adjustments of 1.5 percent a.
-Shows the debt projections as a percent of GDP from the IMF's debt sustainability analyses at the four stages described in the text.
+The IMF analysis concluded that fiscal consolidation was immediately required to achieve sustainability but that fairly modest adjustments of 1.5 percent of GDP would be sufficient.
+In October 2009, Greece revealed new deficit estimates of up to 12.5 percent, at the same time acknowledging that it had misreported previous numbers, which also turned out to be substantially higher.17 Concerns about fiscal sustainability deepened and triggered a confidence crisis.